 Keith Papini: People would see me and start crying and give me hugs … total strangers.

 Keith is proud to be famous; this could be a reason he staged his wife abduction.

 Keith Papini: There was a moment where we were heading back, after we, you know, did a few mile search, and ahm, we look up and we start to see some birds circling and I started walking and I just went to my knees (sobbing) and uh, I thought am I really, am I really, hiking out here to look for my wife?
 And do I even wanna, I don’t want to find her right now, but I do want to find her.
 One of my good friends came over and just, you know, hugged me and let me cry on her shoulder for a little bit, and I, it was, it was, a very sad and a very emotional, and uh, angry moment for me and um, um, I’m very glad they were with me.
 To kind of pick me up and (sobbing) and it was a…that was a, that was a, tough one for me that day.

-Papini is not explaining why he didn’t want to find Sherri, he is unable to assert something, he is just suggesting a reason giving us “the ingredients to bake a cake”, but a cake that is not his cake.
-He doesn’t assert that he didn’t want to find Sherri death, he is just telling us that he didn’t want to find her in that moment probably because it was too early according with his plan, the family wasn’t enough famous in the all world.
+Papini is not explaining why he didn’t want to find Sherri, he is unable to assert something, he is just suggesting a reason giving us “the ingredients to bake a cake”.
+He doesn’t assert that he didn’t want to find Sherri death, he is just telling us that he didn’t want to find her in that moment.

 Keith Papini: I was very upset.
 I wanted more involvement with everybody… I wanted every law enforcement agency out there.
 Did I want more?
 Of course, I wanted the Marines, the Army, I wanted a swat team to break in every home in a ten miles radius.
 I’m gonna do everything I can to find my wife.